 The problem, of course, is two-fold.
 Big universities have big dining halls.
 Food is produced en masse, often in central locations, then dispersed to outlying areas by huge teams of workers.
 So you may have administrators or food service managers who completely understand the food allergy problem, but the food and any warning labels pass through so many hands, things may get lost along the way.
 The second issue is accidental ingestion - unmarked granola that includes crushed peanuts, for example, or cross-contamination from allergens prepared in the vicinity of or with the same utensils or equipment.
 These issues are covered by the settlement, as well, but it's early days yet.

-FAAN launched a college network in 2009.
-It's a searchable database of college administrators and "student ambassadors" who can answer questions about dealing with food allergies on specific campuses.
 Some colleges offer alternative entrees cooked specifically to accommodate food allergies.
 Brown University, for example, offers special dietary order forms, as well as nut-free salad bars and alternatives to anything containing nuts.
-And the chef at Scripps College meets with students to go over dietary issues, then e-mails them a list of foods to stay away from and foods to try.
+The chef at Scripps College meets with students to go over dietary issues, then e-mails them a list of foods to stay away from and foods to try.
+FAAN offers a page of helpful tips on dealing with food allergies at college.

 But ultimately, it is your child's responsibility to keep himself safe - and these parent tips should help: